the7ag/IntelliShelf/README.md

 - **Quality Gates**: Code quality checks and security scanning
 - **Environment Management**: Separate configurations for development, staging, and production

-*Note: CI/CD pipeline configuration details will be added in a future update.*

 ## Contributing